 Networking and live events

 A strong connected network can go a long way in uncovering the most talented passive candidates.
 There’s nothing wrong with tapping your personal network of friends or colleagues outside your company if you think they might be fit for a particular position.
 Your contacts too can be a good source for recommending other qualified individuals also.
 Making connections is very important since with passive candidates you can never know when you’ve struck gold.
 Form connections with other recruiters and talent acquisition professionals.
 Take it a step further by attending live events.
 Meeting potential candidates face to face is more impactful and can be a great way to expand you network.
-Sign up for various company gatherings, trade shows etc where you can articulate your company’s opportunity and why working for you can be great.
+Sign up for various company gatherings, trade shows etc where you can articulate your company’s opportunity and why working for them can be great.

 Personalised emails and messages